MagnusS/pyradac/README.md

 P2P-DPRD is an Internet-based peer-to-peer software to find other wireless devices in your area.
 Pyradac connects to the devices found by P2P-DPRD over the Internet and provides a platform for exchanging additional data, such as current radio configuration, measured interference etc.

 P2P-DPRD provides a unix socket interface that Pyradac connects to.
-Pyradac then provides a text-based configuration interface that can be accessed via TCP.
+Pyradac then provides a text-based configuration interface that can be accessed via telnet or python API.

 ## Installation ##